Quantcast

 Why Do We Celebrate Labor Day?

-The funny thing about Labor Day is that it’s the one day of the year no one expects to work!
-We celebrate work by not doing any.
-But it replicates our week.
-We labor, and then we rest.
+The funny thing about Labor Day is that it’s one of the few days each year that most of us don’t work.
+What better way to celebrate work than by not doing any!
 On Labor Day, we honor the value of labor by putting it out of our thoughts for an extra-long weekend.

-Labor Day is to celebrate you, the American worker!
-It was envisioned by the founders to honor the American worker, the driving engine behind the most productive economy in the world, and the American work ethic that resulted in one of the highest standards of living in the world.
-All of this came out of a belief in economic and political democracy.
+Labor Day is an opportunity to celebrate the American worker.
+The founders of the holiday envisioned it as a way to honor the workers in the U.S., the people who were the driving engine behind the most productive economy in the world, and who defined the American work ethic, leading to one of the highest standards of living in the world.

 Who “Invented” Labor Day?